Top 10 Hidden Gems: A Complete Guide to Big Bend Camping

 8. Vehicle Access

 Some backcountry sites are accessible by backpacking, while others require a high-clearance vehicle for designated backcountry roads.
 You can enjoy car camping there with camper fellows.
-On the other hand if you want to truck camping then must enjoy truck bed camping setup.
+On the other hand, if you want to truck camping, then you must enjoy a truck bed camping setup.

 9. Hiking Adventures